What is Percentage Lease in Commercial Real Estate?

 Percentage leases can have a strong upside for tenants, who want to reduce their fixed costs, as well as for landlords, who want to increase their property's potential monthly revenues.
 In most cases, a tenant can negotiate down their potential base rent if they're willing to set a lower breakpoint, give a higher percentage of their revenues, or both.
 A tenant may also be willing to set a lower breakpoint or increase the percentage of their revenues for other concessions, such as a lease renewal option.

-To maximize their potential profits of a percentage lease, a landlord may require an annual or semi-annual audit of a tenants sales, and may also ask that they avoid opening up any other locations within a specified area, as not to dilute their sales revenues.
-A percentage lease agreement will also need to specify what exactly is and is not included in a tenant's gross revenues.
+To maximize the potential profits of a percentage lease, a landlord may require an annual or semi-annual audit of a tenants sales.
+They may also ask that the tenant avoid opening up any other locations within a specified area, as not to dilute their sales revenues.
+A percentage lease agreement also needs to specify what exactly is and is not included in a tenant's gross revenues.

 Despite the benefits of percentage leases, they're not for everyone.
-If a tenant or landlord doesn't feel comfortable with a percentage lease agreement, they may both want to go with a higher base rate and avoid a percentage lease in the first place.
+If a tenant or landlord doesn't feel comfortable with a percentage lease agreement, they may both want to go with a higher base rate and avoid a percentage lease altogether.